Unholiness Can Be Fatal!

 - • Jesus suffered in our place, to make us holy through His own blood.
 Can I be holy simply through my own efforts?
 No!
 Granted, we are commanded to “make every effort … to be holy” (Hebrews 12:14).
 But that effort is impotent outside God’s saving grace in Christ.
 He suffered to make us holy through His shed blood.
 So we need to obey this Scripture: “Let us, then, GO TO HIM…”

-- • We’ve seen that without holiness no one will see the Lord … that the Lord will judge His people … that if we deliberately keep on sinning after receiving the knowledge of the truth, there remains only a fearful expectation of judgment and raging fire … that a sign of the terrible last days will be a prevailing unholiness, even among those with a form of godliness … that we must determine to perfect holiness in the fear of God … that we are called to be like God in true righteousness and holiness … and that Jesus suffered for us, to provide a way to salvation and true holiness through His own blood.
+- • We’ve seen that without holiness no one will see the Lord … that the Lord will judge His people … that if we deliberately keep on sinning after receiving the knowledge of the truth, there remains only a fearful expectation of judgment and raging fire … that a sign of the terrible last days will be a prevailing unholiness, even among those with a form of godliness … that we must determine to perfect holiness in the fear of God … that we are called to be like God in true righteousness and holiness … and that Jesus suffered for us, to provide a way, a road to salvation and true holiness through His own blood.

 - • “Let us, then, go to Him…” Come to Jesus in faith and repentance for salvation from your sins.
 Continue every day with firm determination to live holy, godly lives before Him.
 If you slip and fall, immediately come to Him in sincere repentance and receive forgiveness, and then go forward in your renewed walk of holiness before Him.

 - • Is all this possible?
 With man’s efforts alone, no. But we aren’t going it alone.
 Never forget that Jesus died and rose again to redeem you from all wickedness and to “make his people holy through his own blood” (Hebrews 13:12).
-Choose Jesus, choose holiness, and by His abundant grace He will enable you to live godly lives in His sight.
+Choose Jesus, choose holiness, and by His shed blood and His abundant grace He will enable you to live godly lives in His sight.
 “Let us, then, go to Him…”

 Sharing is great!